sachinsenal0x64/hifi/README.md

 - Anyone who doesn’t want to store terabytes of music.

-- Anyone who want to access over 110 million songs through their Subsonic-based client.
+- Anyone who want to access over 110 million songs through their Subsonic,Jellyfin or Plexamp based client.

-- Anyone who doesn’t need to download and manually add tracks.

-- Developers who want to create their own Subsonic-based client using HiFi as a tidal proxy.
+- Developers who want to create their own Jellyfin-based client using HiFi.

 <br>